calcvids/calcvids.github.io/vids.md

           calcvid1.cookie = “choice=2; expires=Thu, 18 Dec 2019 12:00:00 UTC”;
 </script>

-    This is the video page
+This is the video page, 2